wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

     }
     ```

 1. Locate the values surrounded by `{YOUR ...}`.
 We will need to replace these values with the correct settings for your web application.
-You can get these values from the `web.config` created in the previous labs.
+You can get these values from the `Web.config` created in the previous labs.

-1. If you do not have the values from the previous labs, open the Azure portal and find the web application in your resource group that starts with `dotnetapp...`
+1. If you do not have the values from the previous labs, open the Azure portal and find the web application in your resource group that starts with `dotnetapp...`.

-1. Select `application settings` from the settings blade
+1. Select `Application Settings` from the settings blade:

     ![image](./media/image-13.gif)